3 steps to go from single tooth to full mouth reconstruction ( HANDS ON Course)

 - FREE access to recordings of treatment planning sessions

-- Once a month zoom calls for a case discussion of your patients
+- Twice a month zoom calls for a case discussion of your patients

 Dates and Venue for upcoming course: